apache/lucene/dev-docs/github-issues-howto.md

 ## Issue labels

-There are a few pre-fixed label families to organize/search issues.
+There are a few pre-defined label families to organize/search issues.

 - `type` : issue type
   - `type:bug` is attached to bug reports